April 14, 2017 - Kate

 Entertainment & Spas

 On both river and ocean cruises, you can expect great food, though they will look different.
-While ocean liners offer a variety of cuisine options and dining experiences, river cruises typically only have one or two dining rooms aboard and offer cuisine that is local to your destinations.
+While ocean liners offer diverse cuisine options and dining experiences, river cruises typically only have one or two dining rooms aboard and offer cuisine that is local to your destinations.
 Sometimes, river cruise chefs will even pick up fresh ingredients at local markets when you stop at port!
 But, as a trade off, the food options will lack the variety that you’ll experience on an ocean liner.

 One more noteworthy difference between river and ocean cruises that we want to mention here in case it’s an issue for you: Passengers often experience less seasickness on river cruises, as ships are more stable than ocean liners.